SASSA SRD R370 Grant Application Process – Complete Guide

 • or have a short-term medical disability.

-Step 5: Select your Preferred Payment Method (Banking Information)
+Select your Preferred Payment Method

 • Cash Send: Provide a Mobile Number.